Razva/public/notes/llm/typescript/typescript-server-setup.md

 Never print or copy `~/.ssh/key_name`; that is the private key.

-On the server, prepare the project user’s authorized-keys file:
+On the server, login as `<user>` and prepare the project user’s authorized-keys file:

 ```bash
 mkdir -p ~/.ssh &&